zash3/zash3/README.md

 - 🌱 I’m currently learning ...
 Data visualization
 - 👯 I’m looking to collaborate on ...
 Data analysis
 - 🤔 I’m looking for help with ...
 Machine learning
 - 💬 Ask me about ...
-Telecommunication engineer, Data analyst
+Data analysis
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/ziyad-alshawi/)